juliocbarros/ETL_End_To_End/README.md

 - The PostgreSQL database credentials should be kept secure using environment variables
 - The pipeline can handle multiple CSV files in a single execution

-## Contributing

-Feel free to submit issues and enhancement requests!

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.